vyspace/nbatis/README.md

 module.exports = User;
 ```

  - Second, you need to create global session factory.
-Now we create a js file name it SNBatisUtil.
-It is a static class and introduce nbatis module.
-The factory is singleton.
+Now we create a util file **SNBatisUtil.js**;  It is a static class and introduce nbatis module and the factory is singleton.

 ```javascript
 'user strict';